Chelsea transfers: Fenerbahce unlikely to sign Blues winger Victor Moses on permanent basis | Goal.com

 Despite not being in the club's long-term plans, Moses has been influential for the Turkish giants with four goals in 14 Super Lig appearances last season.

-Moses began 2019-20 with a goal and an assist in his solitary appearance for the club but has since suffered a muscle injury in the 5-0 win over Gazisehir on August 19.
+Moses began 2019-20 with a goal and an assist in the 5-0 win over Gazisehir on August 19, but also suffered a muscle injury in that game and has not played since.

 Fener failed to qualify for Europe last season, while they are also facing sanctions for a failure to appease UEFA's Financial Fair Play target that required them to balance spending with revenue.